bly15/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-A-Sketch Assignment from The Odin Project
+Etch-A-Sketch Project from The Odin Project